wavepy/wavepy/README.rst

 ======

-`wavePy <https://github.com/aps-xsd-opt-group/wavepy>`_ is Python library for data analyses of coherence and wavefront measurements at syncrotron beamlines.
-Currently it covers: single grating imaging, speckle tracking, scan of Talbot peaks for coherence.
+`wavePy <https://github.com/aps-xsd-opt-group/wavepy>`_ is Python library for data analyses of coherence and wavefront measurements at synchrotron beamlines.
+Currently it covers: single-grating Talbot interferometry, speckle tracking, and scan of Talbot peaks for coherence analysis.

 Documentation
 -------------